-She is also an alumna of Central School of Speech & Drama, ATYP's Fresh Ink National Studio & Augusta Supple's 'Write Here, Write Now' initiative.
+She is also an alumna of Central School of Speech & Drama and ATYP's Fresh Ink National Studio.

 Quite Drunk, Very Jesus-y as part of Script Nights by Gasworks Arts Park + Key Conspirators (October 2017)

-'Quite Drunk...' as part of Old 505's Rapid Reads Festival by Apocalypse Theatre Co. (directing & producing full-length staged read) (August 2017)
+'Quite Drunk...' as part of Old 505's Rapid Reads Festival by Apocalypse Theatre Co. (directing & producing a full-length staged reading) (August 2017)

 'Quite Drunk...' as part of Twelve Angry's Summer Development Fellowship (March 2017)

 Public readings of Cull Your Facebook Friends and ‘Quite Drunk, Very Jesus-y’ as part of Small & Loud (April & December 2016)